acousticrobot/web-16/_pages/toki-pona/lesson-05a-gender.md

 If you understood how modifiers worked (chapter 5) then negation shouldn't be too much trouble, since adding _ala_ to negate nouns or verbs follows the same block order rules.

+If _ala_ modifies the subject, as in _jan ala_, no one, it comes before _li_ as part of the head noun:

+{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso08_02.jpg" caption="jan ala li sona." %}

 To negate a verb, _ala_ comes directly after the verb.
 And if it is modifying an action or a state of being infixed in _li_, so is _ala_:

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso08_01.jpg" caption="ona li lape ala." %}

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso08_03.jpg" caption="ni li musi ala!" %}

-If _ala_ modifies the subject, as in _jan ala_, no one, it comes before _li_ as part of the head noun:

-{% include image_and_caption.html image="/images/t47_tokipona/kamasona/t47_kaso08_02.jpg" caption="jan ala li sona." %}
+{% include image_dictionary.html definitions=page.ala_verb_examples %}

-What makes _ala_ particularly powerful in toki pona, with it's limited vocabulary, is using it to modify adjectives.  _pona_ as an adjective could potentially express a quality such a cleanliness in context, but it would also be overloaded with all of the other qualities of goodness it is used to express. _jaki ala_, on the other hand comes much more limited in scope and probably means 'clean' with much less context needed.
+with toki pona's limited vocabulary, using ala it to modify adjectives becomes particularly powerful.
+For example, _pona_ could potentially express cleanliness in context, but the exact meaning would be ambiguous. _jaki_, on the other hand comes much more limited in scope and _jaki ala_ would almost certainly be understood to mean clean, without dirt, etc.

 -> tomo li jaki ala.
 -> moko ni li suwi ala.